 We receive any information about a workplace accident in which you are involved

-You provide us with any additional information about you
+Any occasion you provide Network Nursing Agency with additional information about you

 Your personal and sensitive information may be used in connection with: